 Additionally, using the transfers we made, trace them on, and then fill in with various size Sharpies.
 See video for details.

 Last, but not least, create time-worn wear by lightly sanding.
-Finally, to seal it all in, use a clear wax and buff with a soft cloth to reveal the lustre.
+Finally, to seal it all in, use a clear wax and buff with a soft cloth to reveal the luster.
 We’re done!

 I totally had fun sharing this with you.
-If you’d like to own this newly created piece you can find it available in my online shop.
-(SOLD)
+Likewise, if you’d like to own this newly created piece you can find it available in my online shop.

 Additionally, pin and share my upcycled remote control holder.
 I’m sure I’m not the only one wanting to corral the crazy remotes.